-To promote an exchange of accurate information among those interested in learning about or preserving the history of the Booth Family and their contributions to the national and international theater, the field of agriculture, and the place they hold in history.
+Welcome, this page was created to promote an exchange of accurate information among those interested in learning about or preserving the history of the Booth Family and their contributions to the national and international theater, the field of agriculture, and the place they hold in history.

 In addition, the Historical Society of Harford County had many members who were members of and contributors to PATH.
 Since its founding

 in 1885, the Society has independently built up its own excellent Booth Collection, supported the preservation of Tudor Hall and the history

 of the Booth family.
 An amazing amount of interest in the Booths persists, and their astonishing stories continue to be retold over and over

 and influence current events.
 Many thousands of books, plays, novels and articles have been written on the Booths.